What is data enrichment?

 Evaluate platforms on these criteria:

 Data coverage.
 Does it include the contacts, companies, and signals you need?
-A platform with limited contact databases or weak firmographic data won't solve your problems.
+A platform with limited contact data coverage or weak firmographic data won't solve your problems.

 Freshness.
 How often is data updated?
 Can it catch job changes in real time?
 Stale data defeats the purpose of enrichment.